Created By: ODHS

 Lace making enjoyed a revival in Olney in the 1970s, following a national resurgence of the craft in the 1950s and 60s through the efforts of the Women’s Institute and local adult education classes.
 By this time the once traditional cottage industry had become a leisure-time craft.
 The ‘Olney Lace Circle’ was formed in the 1970s and continues lace making today, still as a leisure-time activity.

 Next, turn around, and with extra care, cross the road using the uncontrolled crossing.
-Walk back towards the Market Place, a distance of some 200 metres, and pause at Number 24 The Honey House, Point of Interest Number 5.
+Then, walk back towards the Market Place, a distance of some 200 metres, and pause at Number 24 The Honey House, Point of Interest Number 5.

 This point of interest is part of the tour: A Lace Trail around Olney (Revised August 2018) - Copy